JoaquinConoBolillo/blankenhorn/README.md

 # blankenhorn

-The primary fault line dividing the two groups will not be race, religion, class, education, or gender.
+The primary fault line dividing the two groups will not be race, religion, <BR>
+class, education, or gender.
 It will be patrimony.
-One group will consist of those adults who grew up with the daily presence and provision of fathers.
+One group will consist <BR>
+of those adults who grew up with the daily presence and provision of fathers. <BR>
 The other group will consist of those who did not.
-By the early years of the next century, these two groups will be roughly the same size.
+By the early years of the <BR>
+next century, these two groups will be roughly the same size. <BR>

 Surely a crisis of this scale merits a response.
 At a minimum, it requires a serious debate.
 Why is fatherhood declming?
 What can be done about it?
 Can our society find ways to invigorate effective fatherhood as a norm